Young and Hungry

 On comedy and having a character written for you

-Rex: I definitely come from a time when if you wanted to be an actor, you had to take a class, and there wasn’t a lot of TV or film acting classes; it was all theatre.
+Rex: I definitely come from a time when if you wanted to be an actor, you had to take a class, and there weren’t a lot of TV or film acting classes; it was all theatre.
 So you’d do comedic scenes, and you’d do dramatic scenes.
 Over the years, I guess I kind of “got” comedy.
 My degree is in music, and there is something about that that I think helps; it helps with timing because there’s something about the idea of music and how you make music that helps me with my timing.

-I play piano.
+I play the piano.
 I don’t anymore.
 I can’t play at the level that I want to be able to play at.
 It’s almost like sitting at a piano and fooling around is not pleasing to me.